-Of the many Camera improvements that arrived on iPhone with the release of modern iOS, perhaps one of the most fun and interesting to use is the Time-Lapse feature.
+You can easily record amazing time-lapse videos using the iPhone camera.
+Of the many Camera capabilities that iPhone offers, perhaps one of the most fun and interesting to use is the Time-Lapse feature.
 Not long ago, Time-Lapse photography and video was considered fairly advanced, but the iPhone makes it so simple that quite literally anyone can record a high quality time-lapse video with little effort at all.
 We’re going to demonstrate how to use the new Time-Lapse feature on iPhone, and offer a few tips to get the best results with your videos.

 For some quick background, time-lapse works by reducing the capture speed of record images in a video, and that reduced framerate gives the illusion that time in the video is moving faster, as if a video is sped up or lapsing.
 The effect is really nice, and can be used to record everything from a blooming flower, to traffic zooming around a city or a road, clouds flying in the sky (which is our example video below), or people moving around maniacally in a scene, or whatever else you want.

-How to Record Time Lapse Video with iOS Camera App
+How to Record Time Lapse Video with Camera on iPhone

 As already mentioned, you’ll need the latest version of iOS to have this feature on the iPhone, and a fairly modern iOS device as well.
 The newer iPhones will record the timelapse in higher resolution video than older models.